shreyansh0207/legal-compass-ai-chat/README.md

 This is the readme file.
 This is the Website for the law.
-This is the lawyer website.
+This the laywer website.
-.
+This is used to see law.